University of Kentucky vs Kentucky State University

 The Verdict

-University of Kentucky significantly outperforms Kentucky State University on financial ROI (69 vs 9).
-The 60-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Kentucky State University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors University of Kentucky.
+On the money, this one isn't close: University of Kentucky clearly outperforms Kentucky State University (69 vs 9), a 60-point gap driven by better earnings for what graduates paid.
+Unless Kentucky State University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to University of Kentucky.

 Want to personalize these numbers?